Andrés Lioi

-Andrés Lioi (born 7 March 1997) is an Argentine professional footballer who plays as a right midfielder for Deportivo Madryn.
+Andrés Lioi (born 7 March 1997) is an Argentine professional footballer who plays as a right midfielder for Colegiales.

 Career

 Lioi played for Renato Cesarini in his youth career before joining Rosario Central, signing his first professional contract with them in November 2017.
 He was promoted into the first-team midway through the 2017–18 season, making his professional debut on 24 January 2018 in a 1–1 draw with Independiente.
 Four appearances later, on 17 February, Lioi scored a hat-trick during a 5–0 league win at the Estadio Gigante de Arroyito against Olimpo.
-After twenty-eight matches across two campaigns for Rosario, Lioi departed on loan on 13 August 2019 to Korona Kielce of Poland's Ekstraklasa.
+After twenty-eight matches across two campaigns for Rosario, Lioi departed on loan on 13 August 2019 to Polish Ekstraklasa outfit Korona Kielce.

-After twelve appearances for Korona Kielce, Lioi's loan was extended until July - from 30 June - after the end of the 2019–20 campaign was delayed due to the COVID-19 pandemic.
+After making twelve appearances for Korona, as well as five outings for their reserve team, Lioi's loan was extended until July - from 30 June - after the end of the 2019–20 campaign was delayed due to the COVID-19 pandemic.